MaxVerevkin/i3bar-river/README.md

 cargo install --path . --locked
 ```

+## Configuration

-Then add this to the end of your river init script:
+Add this to the end of your river init script:

 ```
 riverctl spawn i3bar-river
 ```

-## Configuration

 The configuration file should be stored in `$XDG_CONFIG_HOME/i3bar-river/config.toml` or `~/.config/i3bar-river/config.toml`.